PEN Center USA: PEN in the Community

-A PEN In The Community (PITC) writing residency is a generative writing workshop that takes place in a classroom, community center, nonprofit organization, shelter, or reservation.
+A PEN In the Community (PITC) writing residency is a generative writing workshop that takes place in a classroom, community center, nonprofit organization, shelter, or reservation.
 Written work collected during the residency is published by PEN Center USA in PITC anthologies, which are windows into participant's lives—their struggles, hopes, and experiences.
 PITC instructors are selected from PEN Center USA's diverse membership to best match the needs of the community where they will teach.

 In preparation for a PITC writing residency, PITC instructors and community leaders attend a mandatory orientation session at the PEN Center USA office.
-Then, working with the community leader, the PITC instructor develops a curriculum, with the goal of helping the participants complete a solid body of creative writing work.
+Then, working with the community leader, the PITC instructor develops a curriculum, to help the participants complete a solid body of creative writing work.
 A PITC writing residency consists of twelve in-class writing workshops, the publication of a participant anthology, and a final public reading.
-Throughout the semester, the PITC program coordinator makes visits to each community center and communicates with all PITC instructors and community leaders on a weekly basis.
+Throughout the semester, the PITC program coordinator makes visits to each community center and communicates with all PITC instructors and community leaders weekly.

 Emerging Voices Fellowship

 Emerging Voices is a literary fellowship that aims to provide new writers, who lack access, with the tools they will need to launch a professional writing career.
 The eight-month fellowship includes:

 PROFESSIONAL MENTORSHIP: Emerging Voices Mentors are carefully chosen from PEN Center USA's membership and from professional writers based in Los Angeles.
 The Mentor-Fellow relationship is expected to challenge the fellow's work and compel significant creative progress.
-Over the course of the fellowship, Emerging Voices Fellows and Mentors should meet three times in person, and be in contact at least once a month.
+Throughout the fellowship, Emerging Voices Fellows and Mentors should meet three times in person and be in contact at least once a month.
 In these three meetings, Mentors will offer written feedback on the Emerging Voices Fellows' work in progress.
 Authors who have been mentors in the past include Ron Carlson, Harryette Mullen, Chris Abani, Ramona Ausubel, Meghan Daum, and Sherman Alexie.

 CLASSES AT THE UCLA EXTENSION WRITERS' PROGRAM: Participants will attend two free courses (a 12-week writing course and a one-day workshop) at UCLA Extension, donated by the Writers' Program.
 Program Manager will assist the Emerging Voices Fellows with course selection.

 AUTHOR EVENINGS: Every Monday, fellows will meet with a visiting author, editor or publisher and ask questions about craft.
 Fellows must read each visiting author's book before the evening.
 A schedule of Author Evenings will be distributed at the first Emerging Voices orientation meeting.
 Authors who have participated in the past have included Jonathan Lethem, Percival Everett, Maggie Nelson, Cynthia Bond, Aimee Bender, Jerry Stahl, and Bruce Bauman, senior editor of the literary magazine Black Clock.